kentbrew/dogefaucets/README.md

 ## Help Spread the Love

 - Happy you found this?
-Kindly donate a few doge to DPDptULvwp2HMmkFBCwTZDLX12jmCXG967, to reward future contributions.
+Kindly shoot a few doge to this address:
+    DPDptULvwp2HMmkFBCwTZDLX12jmCXG967
+... and I'll pay it forward to future contributors.
 - Even better because it's public and will help spread the news: tip the author on Reddit, via [http://reddit.com/u/kentbrew](/u/kentbrew).

 ## Support the List